akkartik/mu/tutorial/index.md

     compare done?, 0/false
     break-if-!=
     var g/eax: grapheme <- read-grapheme in
+    # do stuff with g here
     loop
   }
 }
 ```

 `read-line-from-keyboard` reads keystrokes from the keyboard until you press
-the `Enter` (also called `newline`) key, and accumulates them into a _stream_.
+the `Enter` (also called `newline`) key, and accumulates them into a _stream_
+of bytes.
+The loop then repeatedly reads _graphemes_ from the stream.
+A
+grapheme can consist of multiple bytes, particularly outside of the Latin
+alphabet and Arabic digits most prevalent in the West.
+Mu doesn't yet support
+non-Qwerty keyboards, but support for other keyboards should be easy to add.

 This is a good time to skim the section in the Mu reference on
 [streams](https://github.com/akkartik/mu/blob/main/mu.md#streams), just to
 give yourself a sense of what you can do with them.

-Does the above program make sense now?
-Feel free to experiment to make sense
+Does the above program
+make sense now?
+Feel free to experiment to make sense of it.
-of it.

 Can you modify it to print out the line a second time, after you've typed it
 out until the `Enter` key?
 Can you print a space after every character
-(grapheme) when you print it out?
+(grapheme) when you print the line out a second time?

 ## Task 15: generating cool patterns